Error Thresholds in Presence of Epistatic Interactions: Introduction

 \section{Introduction}

-Most RNA viruses lack error correction capabilities due to the inherent limitations of RNA-dependent RNA polymerases which, unlike DNA-dependent DNA polymerases, do not have have proofreading abilities to correct errors \cite{spampinato17} (an important exception to this rule are coronaviruses \cite{smith13, sevajol14}).
-This lack of error correction in most RNA viruses leads to high mutation rates, contributing to their rapid evolution and adaptability.
-The error rate in RNA replication is itself an outcome of selection pressure \cite{duffy18}.\\
+Most RNA viruses lack error correction capabilities due to the inherent limitations of RNA-dependent RNA polymerases which, unlike DNA-dependent DNA polymerases, do not have have proofreading abilities \cite{spampinato17} (an important exception to this rule are coronaviruses \cite{smith13, sevajol14}).
+RNA is less stable than DNA, which also contributes to higher error rates \cite{li99}.
+Furthermore, DNA repair mechanisms happen mostly in the nucleus, while RNA viruses typically reproduce in the cytoplasm, where there is no access to host's repair enzymes.
+This lack of error correction in most RNA viruses leads to high mutation rates, contributing to their rapid evolution and adaptability \cite{duffy08, sanjuan10}.
+Importantly, the error rate in RNA replication is itself an outcome of selection pressure \cite{duffy18}.

 The concept of an ``Error Catastrophe" describes the dynamics of RNA viral populations when mutation rates overwhelm selective pressure, resulting in a loss of genetic information \cite{eigen71}.
 In this scenario, the viral population transitions into a state where the majority of genotypes have accumulated so many mutations that the genetic information becomes diluted in a pool of defective genomes.
-The mathematical framework for understanding this phenomenon is provided by the quasispecies model, which is particularly straightforward in the case of single-peaked fitness landscapes, where only one master sequence dominates \cite{eigen89, domingo12}.\\
+The mathematical framework for understanding this phenomenon is provided by the quasispecies model, which is particularly straightforward in the case of single-peaked fitness landscapes, where only one master sequence dominates \cite{eigen89, domingo12}.

 Epistatic interactions arise when the effect of one gene is influenced by one or more other genes, and are prevalent in RNA viruses \cite{sanjuan04}.
 Epistasis can also arise at sub-gene level in RNA viruses \cite{lyons18, lalic12}.
 This is due to their compact genomes and the fact that protein expression often depends on multiple loci \cite{sanjuan06,elena10}.
 The presence of epistatic interactions creates complex fitness landscapes characterized by multiple fitness peaks separated by low-fitness valleys, and navigating these rugged landscapes poses a significant challenge for RNA viruses, as beneficial mutations must be combined in specific ways to traverse the fitness valleys and reach new adaptive peaks \cite{colunga23, rokyta11}.